A virus. There is A, B and C. Influenza is brought to you by the alphabet.

 If you think, after reading the steaming pile that is the Annals, that Maxingshigan– Yinqiaosan is of utility, see my SBM analysis of that farce.

 Oscillococcinum?
 You are joking right?
-Do you know that is?
+Do you know what that is?

 "In to a one litre bottle, a mixture of pancreatic juice and glucose is poured.
 Next a Canard de Barbarie is decapitated and 35 grams of its liver and 15 grams of its heart are put into the bottle.
 Why liver?
 Doctor Roy writes: “The Ancients considered the liver as the seat of suffering, even more important than the heart, which is a very profound insight, because it is on the level of the liver that the pathological modifications of the blood happen, and also there the quality of the energy of our heart muscle changes in a durable manner.”